codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

 ### Authenticate with the Codefresh Marketplace App

-> Note that we currently have to provide you with access to use the Jira Marketplace App.
+> Note that Codefresh currently has to provide you with access to use the Jira Marketplace App.
+Please get in touch for more information.

 This is the recommended way to set-up your Jira Integration.
 To use the Codefresh Marketplace App on Jira, select `Jira Marketplace App` within the Jira Integration Setting in your Codefresh Account.
 {% include image.html